joinpursuit/Pursuit-Core-Web/fundamentals/array_methods/README.md

 The filter method's callback also needs to return something, otherwise all values would be falsy by default (because it'd return undefined) and it would evaluate to an empty array.

+Remember: filter returns a new array but the elements in the array will only be elements that had a truthy return from it's callback.

 Filter should not be used for side effects.

 #### Chaining Method Calls